Foster the People: 2011–2012: Breakthrough of "Pumped Up Kicks" and release of Torches

 Beginning in July 2010, Sirius XM satellite radio's Alt Nation channel began playing "Pumped Up Kicks", followed by many alternative radio stations including Los Angeles terrestrial stations KROQ-FM and KYSR in January 2011.
 Mark Foster credits Sirius XM's airplay with the song's success, saying, "Alt Nation played our music before any other radio outlet in the country."
 On January 29, the song debuted on Billboards Rock Songs chart and a week later, it debuted on the Alternative Songs chart.
 In May, the track debuted at number 96 on the Billboard Hot 100, and later that month, the group released their first full-length studio album, Torches.
-The success of "Pumped Up Kicks" and appearances on many late-night talk shows, including Last Call with Carson Daly, The Tonight Show, Jimmy Kimmel Live!, and The Late Late Show with Craig Ferguson, helped the record debut at number eight on the Billboard 200.
+The success of "Pumped Up Kicks" and appearances on many late-night talk shows, including Last Call with Carson Daly, The Tonight Show with Jay Leno, Jimmy Kimmel Live!, and The Late Late Show with Craig Ferguson, helped the record debut at number eight on the Billboard 200.
 To promote the album, the group undertook a concert tour in the US and Europe for much of the second half of 2011, with most dates sold-out.
 By the time the group took a break in December, they had toured for 10 consecutive months.